Enzyme: Incremental View Maintenance for Data Engineering: Incremental Refresh of Materialized Views

 The general incrementalization formulation described earlier relies on the pre-state (\(T\)), post-state (\(T'\)), and the computed changes (\(\Delta T\)) of base tables to derive the delta of a query.
 But for queries whose top-level operator is an aggregation or a window function, we can further optimize the process by exploiting the fact that the previous output of the query is already materialized in the MV itself.
 This allows Enzyme to avoid recomputing the previous state of the output from scratch.

 Consider again our running example MV from \Cref{fig:running_example_mv}.
 In the general formulation, Enzyme would compute the changeset resulting from the join of the \texttt{Customers} and \texttt{Orders} tables (using \(\Delta \text{Customers}\) and \(\Delta \text{Orders}\)).
-It would then use this to identify the distinct \texttt{region} values needing updates and recompute both the previous and current \texttt{avg\_order\_amount} values for those groups to determine \(\Delta Q\).
-Since the MV already stores the previous aggregate results, however, Enzyme can instead simply delete all rows whose grouping keys appear in computed join changeset and then append the newly computed aggregate values.
+It would then use this to identify the distinct \texttt{region} values (i.e., grouping keys) requiring updates and recompute both the previous and current \texttt{avg\_order\_amount} values for those grouping keys to determine \(\Delta Q\).
+However, as the MV already stores the previous aggregate results, Enzyme can instead simply delete all rows whose grouping keys appear in computed join changeset and then append the newly computed aggregate values.
 This approach eliminates the need to re-evaluate the previous aggregate state entirely and applies analogously to queries with top-level window functions.

 For certain aggregation functions, such as \texttt{SUM} and \texttt{COUNT}, Enzyme can push this optimization further by maintaining incremental adjustments to the aggregate value, rather than recomputing it from scratch.
 To support this, Enzyme maintains additional metadata---such as the count of tuples per group---if it is not already present among the aggregated columns.